Yandex Cloud

 • metrika: Enables data import from AppMetrica to your cluster: true or false.
 The default value is false.

 • serverless: Enable access to the cluster from Yandex Cloud Functions, true or false.
 The default value is false.
-For more information about setting up access, see the Cloud Functions documentation.
+For more details on configuring access, see this Cloud Functions article.

 • data_transfer: Enable access to the cluster from Yandex Data Transfer in Serverless mode, true or false.
 The default value is false.